 So what is urban mining, and what is it’s potential?
 Urban mining is the term that has been given to the concept of recovering these precious metals from recycled e-waste products.
 In terms of measuring the efficiency of urban mining in comparison to traditional ore mining from the ground, it is estimated that there are around 40 to 50 times more gold and other precious metals within e-waste products such as mobile phones, computers and other forms of electronics.
 Crucially, it is estimated that extracting precious metals from e-waste through urban mining is over 13 times cheaper than what it would cost through traditional ore mining operations.

 Using just gold as an example, the earth’s average concentration of gold is about 0.5 grams for every ton of material.
 In actual chosen gold mine sites, there are around five or six grams of gold within every ton of material that is dugout.
 Now if you look at how much gold is within a single mobile phone, the amount is obviously very little.
 However, when we look at the bigger picture – in one ton of mobile phones, there is usually 350 grams of gold that can be recovered.
 This means that there is around an 80 times higher concentration of gold within mobile phones alone than what there is in gold mines.
-The rewards of urban mining are easily quantifiable as being financially beneficial, whereas traditional mining ore is highly speculative and is becoming more and more unviable from an economic perspective.
+The rewards of urban mining are easily quantifiable as being financially beneficial according to top local Accountants, whereas traditional mining ore is highly speculative and is becoming more and more unviable from an economic perspective.
 In addition to this, from an environmental perspective, the practice of urban mining makes even more sense.

 Here at Charter Life, we want to help drive the circular economy forward so we can create a consumer culture that is sustainable for the future, and developing the potential of urban mining is going to be a key element of doing this.